 Consider the following suggestion for EU dairy policy reform, which echoes the principles of the recent Australian reform of dairy policy.
 Abandon all present instruments of dairy policy in the EU, including quotas, immediately, and compensate producers with a lump sum payment, representing the loss in the value of the dedicated factors associated with dairy production.
-In the case of dairy quotas, most of this value is already associated with quota ownership.
-This compensation payment can be funded through taxpayer spending on the current policy (mathrow3.7bn.) augmented by a temporary tax on all dairy products consumed in the EU equivalent to the annual consumer cost of the present policy (mathrow6.6bn.).
+In the case of dairy quotas, most of this value is already capitalised in the value of the quota itself.

-At a 5% real discount rate (reflecting the commercial risk associated with the anticipated continuation of the present policy), the producers' surplus estimate in Table 1 amounts to α 76bn. over 10 years (which is, incidentally, a considerable over-estimate of the current market value of dairy quota).
+At a 5% real discount rate (reflecting the commercial risk associated with the anticipated continuation of the present policy), the producers' surplus estimate in Table 1 amounts to ¤76bn. over 10 years (which, incidentally, is a considerable over-estimate of the current market value of dairy quota).
 Provision of this lump sum would fully compensate producers for the reductions in values of their policy-enhanced assets.
-It could be fully financed by an amortisation of the current consumer and tax costs of the present policy, at 3% (reflecting the lower social opportunity cost associated with public funds) over 9 years.
-From year 10 onwards, EU society would be unambiguously better off by ¤12.2bn per year - the heaven of an unambiguously welfare improving policy change.
+It could be fully financed by an amortisation of the current consumer and tax costs of the present policy (¤10.28bn.), at 3% (reflecting the lower social opportunity cost associated with public funds) over 9 years.
+From year 10 onwards, EU society would be unambiguously better off by ¤12.5bn per year, the true cost of the programme dependency generated by the history of dairy support in the EU.
+This is an unambiguously welfare improving policy change, though even this figure amounts to less than ¤100 per worker in the EU, which is barely convincing as an argument for change.

-The conventional partial welfare arithmetic, conducted on annual flows, completely ignores the potential benefits to be realised from a longer-term re-allocation of society's "fixed" resources - the land and capital which attracts and accumulates the producers' surplus or rents accruing from policy intervention.
+The conventional welfare arithmetic, conducted on annual flows, ignores the potential benefits to be realised from a longer-term re-allocation of society's fixed resources - the land and capital that accumulate the rents accruing from policy intervention.
 Even general equilibrium representations of the economic system only partially capture the benefits of this reallocation, since the re-investment possibilities are inevitably restricted to a given set of input/output relationships, themselves preconditioned by the price relatives ruling under policy intervention.
-The dynamics of factor markets are typically excluded from general equilibrium models.

-5. Liberalisation - breaking the addictions of farm policy
+5. Liberalisation - overcoming the political addiction to farm support policy

 Compensation, according to this logic, is the critical feature of any sensible policy reform.
 The fundamental economics dictate that there is a price for which the current apparent beneficiaries of policy support can be persuaded to give up their rights to continued support.
-Unless this price is paid, policy will not change other than by dictatorship.
-Even then, compensation for policy-induced reductions in asset values is more than simply an equity question; it also has efficiency implications.
-Given reasonably competitive quota transfer arrangements and associated capital markets, there is no reason to suppose that the present population of farmers is not largely made up by those who consider they have a comparative advantage in farming.
-Given an inelastic supply of these people, an uncompensated change will result in a considerable transition period (and associated economic costs) during which at least some (the more productive) of these displaced farmers seek the means and opportunities through which to resume their preferred occupation.
-It is ineffcient to make it more difficult than necessary for them to do so.
+Compensation for policy-induced reductions in asset values is more than simply an equity question; it also has efficiency implications.
+Existing farmers are those people who consider they have a comparative advantage in farming.
+Given an inelastic supply of these people, an uncompensated change will result in a considerable transition period (and associated economic costs) during which at least some (often the more productive) of these displaced farmers seek the means and opportunities through which to resume their preferred occupation.
+It is inefficient to make it more difficult than necessary for them to do so.

 A major conclusion from economic analysis is that any compensation for policy elimination must be fully decoupled, otherwise it simply degenerates into conventional production related support.
-Fully decoupled, in the limit, means that the market outcome achieved with decoupled compensation should be indistinguishable from that with an uncompensated change.
+In the limit, fully decoupled means that the market outcome achieved with decoupled compensation should be indistinguishable from that with an uncompensated change.
 However, this strict condition is an ideal that cannot be met in practice.
 Any form of compensation will affect the capacity of present producers to adjust, and thus will affect the market outcome in some way.
+The point of the previous paragraph, however, is that an uncompensated reform can generate a free market outcome that is less efficient than a compensated outcome.